DragonMinded/netboot/homebrew/README.md

 TODOs
 =====
- - Get started on implementing maple drivers for control input, verify the ARM side of the library.
+ - Generalize maple drivers for control input, code maple drivers for EEPROM.
+ - Verify the ARM side of the library, get a sound example published.
  - Fill out more of the TODOs in system.c to add functionality such as a ROMFS and support for loading things from a cart.
+ - Get libgcc/newlib compiled with threads enabled, publish a multi-threading example.